 It's not a good time to be a wild rhinoceros.

-These numbers come from South Africa's national parks department, which is caught in an increasingly brutal war with rhino poachers from around the world.
+This news comes from South Africa's Department of Environmental Affairs, which is caught in an increasingly brutal war with poachers from around the world.
 Unlike "subsistence poaching" of the past — in which local hunters illegally killed small numbers of rhinos — today's poachers typically hail from organized crime syndicates based in Asia, travel by helicopter and carry silenced weapons with night-vision scopes to kill rhinos in bulk.

 Nonetheless, it's often treated as a commodity more valuable than gold.
 And since many poachers now operate as paramilitary units, park rangers are being forced to serve as soldiers.
-On top of the 267 poachers arrested in South Africa last year, 54 were killed in gun battles.
-There have been at least 219 arrests and 23 casualties so far in 2013, according to South African National Parks
+On top of the 343 poachers arrested in South Africa last year, at least 48 were killed in gun battles, according to government data and the advocacy group Stop Rhino Poaching.
+Authorities arrested 267 poachers in 2012, 232 in 2011 and 165 in 2010.

 As with other recent military conflicts, the rhino wars have also taken a high-tech turn.
 Rangers and conservation groups are experimenting with an array of novel anti-poaching tactics, like implanting GPS microchips into live rhinos' horns, lacing the keratin with toxic chemicals and deploying unmanned surveillance drones over poaching hotspots.
 But a more thorough solution will likely need to address the demand, experts say, or at least mobilize more support in countries affected by poaching.